Zanjeer (1973 film): Plot

-Eventually, Teja frames Vijay for bribery, who is later imprisoned for 6 months on false charges.
+Eventually, Teja frames Vijay for bribery, who is later suspended and imprisoned for 6 months on false charges.
 After getting released from prison, Vijay plans to exact revenge, but Mala, who developed feelings for Vijay, begs him to stop being so vengeful.
 Vijay reluctantly agrees, but soon must come to terms with such a promise.
 In a Christian cemetery, Vijay encounters the informant who had called him in the past when he was an inspector.
 The informer named D'Silva appears half-insane, holding onto an empty bottle.
 D'Silva tells that several years before on Christmas, his three sons drank poisoned moonshine and died from it.
 Until the killer is found, D'Silva will continue to wander with the bottle.
 When local criminals mocked him, D'Silva vowed to get back at them by calling the inspector when a crime was about to happen.

 After hearing this news, Vijay becomes depressed.
 Along with a concerted effort by Sher Khan to cheer up Vijay, Mala relents and vows that she will not try to control him and tells him to do what is right.
 The trail of tainted moonshine leads back to Teja.
 Upon finally cornering Teja on Diwali, fireworks bursting overhead, Vijay finds out that the person who murdered his parents is Teja after Vijay recognized the Zanjeer on his wrist.
 Sher Khan helps him to fight Teja and his men, where Vijay takes justice into their own hands until the police arrive.
 As Teja is being taken into custody, he manages to overpower one of them, snatches their gun and holds Superintendent Singh at gunpoint.
 Vijay manages to retrieve a dropped pistol from the ground and shoots Teja, who falls dead into the swimming pool.
 Vijay finds Teja's Zanjeer fallen on the ground and throws it away, freeing him from his lifelong trauma.
 D'Silva and Vijay exchange a hug before Sher Khan drives off with Mala and Vijay into a new beginning after his arduous quest for justice.